Pat Garrity

-Patrick Joseph Garrity (born August 23, 1976) is an American former professional basketball player who played for ten years in the National Basketball Association (NBA).
-He was a member of the National Basketball Players Association Executive Committee from 2000 to 2008 where he served as secretary and treasurer.
-He is currently the assistant general manager of the Detroit Pistons.
+Patrick Joseph Garrity (born August 23, 1976) is an American former professional basketball player who is the general manager of the Notre Dame Fighting Irish men's and women's teams.
+He played in the National Basketball Association (NBA) for the Phoenix Suns and Orlando Magic from 1998 to 2008 as a power forward best known as a three-point marksman.
+He previously served as an assistant general manager of the Detroit Pistons from 2016 to 2020.

-High school years
+Early life

-At Lewis-Palmer High School in Monument, Colorado, Garrity was a three time All-State selection and part of the 1994 Class 4A State of Colorado High School Basketball Championship team.
-He was a three time All-State selection and the Class 4A player of the year for the 1993–94 season as well as valedictorian of his high school class.
+At Lewis-Palmer High School in Monument, Colorado, Garrity was a starter on the basketball team for four seasons and won all-state honors three times.
+He led the basketball team to the 1994 Class 4A State of Colorado Championship and was valedictorian of his graduating class.
+Garrity averaged 23.2 points per game in his senior year.
 His jersey, number 53, is retired at Lewis-Palmer High School.

 College career

 At the University of Notre Dame, Garrity played four years with the Fighting Irish averaging double-digits in scoring in all four seasons, including a 23.2 point-per-game average in his senior season of 1997–98.
 He was the Big East Men's Basketball Player of the Year in 1997.
 In 1998, he was a Consensus Second Team All-America selection.
 He was a two-time Academic All-America selection as well as Academic All-American of the Year for Division I men's basketball in 1998.